Find Affordable College Courses

 Read full report on Social Sciences at Rutgers University - Newark

-Fairleigh Dickinson University - Florham Campus did quite well in this year’s ranking of the best schools for social sciences students.
-It came in at #8 on the list.
-Located in the large suburb of Madison, FDU is a private not-for-profit school with a small student population.
+Fairleigh Dickinson University - Florham Campus ranked #8 on this year’s Best Social Sciences Schools in New Jersey list.
+Located in the suburb of Madison, FDU is a private not-for-profit school with a small student population.

 After completing their degree, social sciences graduates from FDU carry an average student debtload of $26,000.